akshayreddykotha/akshayreddykotha.github.io/_posts/2020-07-07-15-days-of-learning-sql.md

 ---

-This approach is driven by the thought to break down the problem as much as you can and finally synthesizing back to get the final result.
+This approach is driven by the thought to break down the problem (one of the hackerrank challenges named as title) as much as you can and finally synthesizing back to get the final result.
 Syntax used is with respect to MS SQL server and limits to using: `DATEDIFF`, `COALESCE`, `OVER()`, `PARTITION BY`, `WITH...
 AS(...)`.
 These are some uncommon clauses used in SQL.
 Using variables (`@var`) might make the solution much similar to something written in Python or R.

 There are two parts I was able to clearly see.
 Part 1: the left chunk of the table, Part 2: the right chunk.
 Part 2 is more or less straightforward whereas Part 1 is slightly challenging but the order I am presenting here is 1 then 2 as it is easy to follow.